elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 }
 ```

-### Events
+### Hooks

-elmah.io for ASP.NET Core supports a range of events for hooking into the process of logging messages.
-Events are registered as actions when installing the elmah.io middleware:
+elmah.io for ASP.NET Core supports a range of actions for hooking into the process of logging messages.
+Hooks are registered as actions when installing the elmah.io middleware:

 ```csharp
 services.AddElmahIo(o =>